 The label for the Lawer Estate wines mimics the look of a bond or stock certificate – a nod to Betsy’s family history in the banking industry.

 The building has a long history of housing restaurants.
 Brannan’s Grill closed in 2018 after 20 years operating.
 We remember meeting several vintners here over the years and always being impressed by what was the focal point of the restaurant, the historic mahogany bar.
-In the 1970s the building was home to Silverado Restaurant & Tavern.
-And for parts of the 1950s and 1960s it was home to the Colonial Coffee Shop, known for their crab Louie.
+In the early 1900s that space was home to Peter Hopkins Jr’s candy, soda fountain, and ice cream parlor.
+For parts of the 1950s and 1960s it was home to the Colonial Coffee Shop, known for their crab Louie.
+And in the 1970s the building was home to Silverado Restaurant & Tavern.

 Estate Rentals